evanjcooper/evanjcooper/README.md

 - 👋 Hello users of the internet, I’m Evan Cooper!
 -  I’m interested in Hiking, Watching Movies, Rock Climbing and Travel!
--  I’m currently learning Python and looking to create my first protfolio for SQL!
+-  I’m currently learning Python and looking to further my knowledge in SQL!
 -  You can reach me at my email address evan.cooper120@gmail.com

 <!---